Helen Hardin: Art

-She was filmed in 1976 for a series on American Indian artists for Public Broadcasting System (PBS).
+She was filmed in 1976 for a series on American Indian artists for Public Broadcasting System (PBS), the only woman painter included.
 Other filmed artists included R. C. Gorman, Charles Loloma, Allan Houser, Joseph Lonewolf, and Fritz Scholder.

+Via Gambaro Gallery, which was launched by Retha Walden Gambaro and Stephen Gambaro to spotlight contemporary Native American artists, included Hardin's work in its 1980 National American Indian Women's Art Show.

 Bountiful Mother made in 1980 represents two aspects of motherhood from the Pueblo and Hopi culture: Corn Mother and Mother Earth.
 The cultivation and consumption of corn was so central to the pueblo culture that it was "... a living entity with a body similar to man's in many respects ...the people built its flesh into their own."
 In the work, the woman's fertility is symbolized by the kernels of blue corn of her body.
 In 1981 she made the self-portrait Metamorphosis: "The features were contained within a perfect circle, a Jungian archetype of psychic wholeness and the symbol for Hardin of life itself, but everything else about the painting was fragmented, jagged and asymmetrical," said Jay Scott, her biographer, of the "tormented pieces of her life."

 From 1980 through 1984, she completed 23 copper plate etchings, including a series that included Changing Woman, Medicine Woman, and Listening Woman.
 Creative Woman was intended to be part of the series but the she died before it was created.
 These etchings portrayed the "intellectual, emotional, and sensitive" aspects of womanhood.

 Hardin was commissioned to create children's book illustrations for Clarke Industries and design coins for Franklin Mint's History of the American Indian series.

 Hardin's work was part of Stretching the Canvas: Eight Decades of Native Painting (2019–21), a survey at the National Museum of the American Indian George Gustav Heye Center.

 Personal life

 In 1973 Hardin married Cradoc Bagshaw, a professional photographer.
 Her relationship with her mother improved in the 1980s, and Velarde began to be supportive of her work.
-Hardin was diagnosed with breast cancer in 1981 and died in New Mexico in 1984.
+Hardin was diagnosed with breast cancer in 1981 and died in Albuquerque, New Mexico, on June 9, 1984.